 How hard is the GRE?
 In short, it can be very challenging.

-In this guide, we will show you what makes the GRE hard and how to best prepare for it.
+In this guide, we will review what makes the GRE so difficult and the different factors that make this exam challenging.

 What Makes the GRE Hard?